10% off for first time customers! Use code “daytrypfirst” at checkout.

 Support Gut Health

 Vitamin B12 is also absorbed fully only if the small intestines are healthy.
 Taking foods that are rich in probiotics would also assist in improving the absorption of vitamin B12.
 Foods that are beneficial for gut health include fibre, probiotics, and prebiotics.
-Dietary fibre is commonly present in foods of plant origin, including fruits, vegetables and whole grains.
+Dietary fibre is commonly present in foods of plant origin, including fruits, vegetables, and whole grains.

 They are commonly found in products such as yogurt and kefir, which are byproducts of the fermentation process.
 Prebiotics, on the other hand, are the foods that feed the good bacteria in the gut, which are non-digestible fibre.
 Also, controlling stress and medication with alcohol plays a vital role in the proper functioning of the gut.